Dracula the Un-dead

-Dracula the Un-dead is a 2009 sequel to Bram Stoker's classic 1897 novel Dracula.
+Dracula the Un-dead is a 2009 sequel horror novel to Bram Stoker's classic 1897 novel Dracula.
 The book was written by Bram Stoker's great-grandnephew Dacre Stoker and Ian Holt.
 Previously, Holt had been a direct-to-DVD horror screenwriter, and Stoker a track and field coach.

 In the novel's afterword, the authors discuss the many alterations made to the original novel's events, due to the many inconsistencies in the original and the desire for the Stoker family to reassert control over Dracula fiction.

 Plot

-Twenty-five years have passed since the vampire Count Dracula met his end at the hands of Jonathan Harker and Quincey Morris.
-Though they were victorious in their quest, the band of heroes has now become a broken shadow of its former-self; Jack Seward has become a morphine addict obsessed with stamping out the undead, Arthur Holmwood hides behind his loveless marriage and Jonathan Harker drowns his sorrows and insecurities in alcohol and prostitutes over Mina's remaining taint from Dracula, which has caused her to retain her youth.
+On February 3, 1912, twenty-five years have passed since the vampire Count Dracula met his end at the hands of Jonathan Harker and Quincey Morris in Dracula.
+During this time, Jack Seward has become a morphine addict obsessed with destroying the undead, Arthur Holmwood hides behind his loveless marriage, Mina's remaining taint from Dracula has caused her to retain her youth, and Jonathan Harker drowns his sorrows and insecurities in alcohol and prostitutes.
+Mina and Jonathan have a son, Quincey Harker, who has grown to despise his father.

-The novel begins with Seward tracking down Elizabeth Báthory, whom he believes is a vampire.
-After seeing her bathe in a young woman's blood, he tracks her to a theater in Paris.
-Quincey Harker, son to Jonathan and Mina, is in Paris having been forced to attend law school instead of pursuing a career in theater.
-Quincey learns that Basarab, a Romanian actor who is taking Europe by storm, is in town to perform in Richard III, and vows to see his performance no matter how it enrages his father, whom he has grown to despise.
+The novel begins with Seward tracking down suspected vampire Elizabeth Báthory.
+He tracks her to a theater in Paris, where Quincey has been forced to attend law school instead of pursuing a career in theater.
+Quincey learns that Basarab, a Romanian actor taking Europe by storm, is in town to perform in Richard III, and vows to see his performance even though it enrages his father.
 To his surprise, he is summoned by Basarab to his dressing room, where they strike up an unlikely friendship.
-However, they are disturbed when Báthory's vampiric attendants attempt to attack Basarab, although they are thwarted by Seward.
-As Seward chases the vampires, he is struck and killed by a carriage in which Báthory and the vampires escape.
-Abraham Van Helsing, now a sickly old man, returns to London after hearing of Seward's death.
-He believes that Dracula has returned.
+They are disturbed when Báthory's vampiric attendants attack Basarab and are thwarted by Seward, who is killed in the process.
+Abraham Van Helsing, now a sickly old man, returns to London after hearing of Seward's death, believing Dracula has returned.

-Quincey, through Basarab's urgings, becomes involved with the Lyceum Theater where Bram Stoker is currently trying to put together a stage performance of his failed novel.
-Quincey is shocked to find his parents are characters in the novel, as are their former friends.
-Quincey fervently reads the novel and researches Dracula, who he finds was a real-life Romanian prince nicknamed Vlad the Impaler.
-After the actor playing Dracula quits, he approaches Basarab about playing the role; Basarab grows angry with the portrayal of Dracula as a monster, and decides to accept the role if only to right what he sees as slander to a national hero.
+Through Basarab's urgings, Quincey becomes involved with the Lyceum Theatre where Bram Stoker is currently trying to stage a play of his failed novel.
+Quincey is shocked to find his parents and their former friends are characters in the novel.
+Quincey fervently reads the novel and researches Dracula, discovering he was a real-life Romanian prince nicknamed Vlad the Impaler.
+After the actor playing Dracula quits, he approaches Basarab about playing the role.
+Basarab is angry with the portrayal of Dracula as a monster, and decides to accept the role if only to right what he sees as slander to a national hero.
 Soon after, Quincey learns in the newspaper that his father was murdered in Piccadilly after being impaled on a large wooden stake.